egovernment/egovernment.github.io/_how-to/part-b/223-add-a-field-in-a-processing-role.markdown

 introduction-img: '222.png'
 prevUrl: 222
 nextUrl: 231
-done: ''
+done: 'yes'
 lang: en
 ref: 223
 ---

 A processing step can be associated with many services.
 It may be that you want to add a field in context of one service but not the other.
 It can also be that you want to add the field in context of more than one service.

-Additionally, this recipe only details adding a already defined (on a model) field to form section.
+Additionally, this recipe only details adding an already defined (on a model) field to form section.
 For more information about adding a field definition to the model, check ['How to 121 - Define a new field'](/how-to/configure-the-determinant-of-a-service/).

 In any case, you'll need to adjust processing steps form section definition in files associated with a service(s) in context of which you want the change to be applied.